-Cars running on ‘bald’, or worn out tyres are a common sight.
-Needless to say, driving with such tyres is highly unadvised for many reasons.
-Worn-out tyres offer little grip on slippery surfaces such as a rain-soaked road.
-Tyre grooves are designed to disperse water and allow the contact of rubber and road.
+Tyre treads play an important part in improving grip particularly in the wet.
+The treads act as channels to disperse water and allow optimal contact between rubber and road.
 Worn tyres or bald tyres – the latter have little to no groves – will simply not be able to displace water and will surf or slide.
-Make sure the tread depth is above the minimum level – it should be at least 2mm deep.
-Most tyres will have tread wear indicators – these are small cross ribs set in the main longitudinal grooves, about 1.5 to 2mm in height.
+Ensure tread depth is above the minimum level – it should be at least 2mm deep.
+Most tyres will have tread wear indicators – small cross ribs set in the main longitudinal grooves, about 1.5 to 2mm in height.
 Once the tyre surface is level with these ribs, it's time to get a new set.
 Worn tyres are also more prone to punctures and in some situations could even burst, so ensure to change tyres before or when the tread depth is at the minimum.

 6. Escape plan